 3 Where is it from?

 Something we’ve forgotten to ask or think about these days is where our food comes from!
 It’s so easy to just walk into the shop and pick up the first thing we see and put it in the basket, but do you know where it comes from?
 I’m not just saying this ethically because we should all know the difference between fair-trade, organic, free-range etc by now, but I’m talking geographically, the further your food has travelled the more of a carbon footprint that fresh little strawberry is going to have.
 Or those New Zealand clams when there’s perfectly good almejas at the local market.
+This is a strong eating green moment.

 4 WATER WATER EVERYWHERE…. so why always from a bottle?